ebeneditos/telegram.bot/README.md

 ## License

 You may copy, distribute and modify the software provided that modifications are described and licensed for free under [LGPL-3](https://www.gnu.org/licenses/lgpl-3.0.html).
 Derivatives works (including modifications or anything statically linked to the package) can only be redistributed under LGPL-3, but applications that use the library don't have to be.

+## Attribution

+This package is inspired by Python's library [`python-telegram-bot`](https://github.com/python-telegram-bot/python-telegram-bot), specially its submodule `telegram.ext`.